EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

 I employ Generalised Constraint-Based Lexicalized Grammar (GCBLG) of natural language, which represents major, common syntactic characteristics of a variety of approaches to computational grammar, e.g., Head-Driven Phrase Structure Grammar (HPSG), Lexical Functional Grammar (LFG), Categorial Grammar (CG), and Grammatical Framework (GF).

-The LAR terms of mathematical language can surve several major tasks:
+The LAR terms of mathematical language can serve several major tasks:

 (1) LAR provides computational semantics of the language of mathematics, via the syntax-semantics of LAR.
 LAR has two layers of semantics:

-(a) denotational semantics, i.e., den(A), for every LAR term A (b) algorithmic semantics: the calculi of LAR determines the algorithmic process, alg(A), of every meaningful LAR term A, for computing its denotation den(A)
+(a) denotational semantics, i.e., den(A), for every LAR term A;

+(b) algorithmic semantics: the calculi of LAR determines the algorithmic process, alg(A), of every meaningful LAR term A, for computing its denotation den(A)

 (2) LAR provides facility for representing major semantic ambiguities and underspecification, at the object level of its formal language, without recourse to meta-language variables.
 Specific semantic representations can be obtained by instantiations of underspecified LAR terms, in context.